brunobotelhobr/My-Template-Python/README.md

-docs-latest    Set the latest Version. docs-purge     Purge all versions of the docs. docs-pub       Publish documentation to the doc branch on GitHub. clear          Clean all generated files
+docs-latest    Set the latest Version. docs-purge     Purge all versions of the docs. docs-pub       Publish documentation to the doc branch on GitHub. clean          Clean all generated files
 ````

 ## Requirements